-We'll show you which Echo Show to get!
+Echo Show 8 (2nd Gen) vs. Echo Show 10 (3rd Gen): Which should you buy?

 - Most expensive Echo device

-Over the past year Amazon has updated and expanded its Echo Show line with three new products in three different sizes.
-The Echo Show (2nd gen) at 10 inches was the first refresh last fall, followed by an Echo Show 5 at 5 inches and now an Echo Show 8 coming in at — you guessed it — 8 inches.
-The Echo Show 5 turned out to be a huge hit, lauded by consumers and reviewers alike, so Amazon figured it would bridge the gap with this newest version.
-Now that we have two bigger Echo Shows to choose from, which one should you get?
+Over the past few years, Amazon has updated and expanded its Echo Show line, with devices coming in three different sizes.
+The original Echo Show and Echo Show (2nd Gen) at 10 inches were the first such devices, followed by an Echo Show 5 at five inches and the Echo Show 8 coming in at — you guessed it — eight inches.

+In late 2020, we were introduced to a new form factor in the Echo Show 10 (3rd Gen), which replaced the discontinued Echo Show (2nd Gen).
+In May of 2021, we saw minor refreshes to the Echo Show 5 (2nd Gen) and Echo Show 8 (2nd Gen).
+But out of these two bigger Echo Show speakers, which one should you get?
+Let's compare the Echo Show 8 vs. Show 10 to see which comes out on top.

-Echo showing more than ever
+Echo Show 8 (2nd Gen) vs. Echo Show 10 (3rd Gen): Echo showing more than ever

-Smart home screens with speakers have become an important category for the likes of Amazon and Google, with companies like Facebook and Lenovo coming up with interesting products in this space as well.
-Amazon really started the trend with the Echo Show (1st and 2nd Gens), and then continued with the Echo Spot, and now the Shows 5 and 8.
+Smart home screens with speakers have become an important category for Amazon and Google, with companies like Facebook and Lenovo coming up with interesting products in this space.
+Amazon started the trend with the Echo Show (1st and 2nd Gens) and then continued with the Echo Spot, and now the Shows 5, 8, and 10.
 Why would you want one of these Echo Shows over the other?
-Let's start off by looking at the specs to see how they differ.
+Let's start by looking at the specs to see how they differ.

 |Size